 In December 1984, we were able to take possession and moved the following in: a trailer office, boat racks, sheds, and a Sun City West maintenance trailer.

 The opening of the new compound started on December 17th, 1984 as a rehearsal of how our plans would work out when the real move started on January 2nd.
 Between December 17th and December 22nd about 30 trailers were moved in.
-The spaces were assigned so that every other one was Sun City, so that Sun City and Sun City West alternated.
+The spaces were assigned in a fair manor so that every club member from each of the Webb communities received a space.
 The first trailer in the compound on December 17th was a fifth wheel.
 In 1990, we entered the computer era and had 1700 names on it to start...CONT >

 In 1993, we found that we could get onto the Sun City’s sewer system and wrote to Webb that we wanted to do that.
 They approved as long as we paid for it.
 That same year, we built a guard house and hired security guards.
 We were never happy with the road into the compound.
 We complained about the road to every agency and finally in 1995, Maricopa County Supervisors and Maricopa Department of Transportation decided to build a new road.

 Frank C. Robinson, Del Webb Vice President of Land Development, attended our annual meeting on December 13th, 1996, stating that they would develop another 28 acres of our compound if we’d take their new development, Sun City Grand, into our compound.
 The spaceholders voted along with the Board of Directors to take them in for the new expansion.
 Our compound was overflowing with R.V.’s and even the temporary area was full.
 In 1997, the new expansion area was finally complete and Sun City Grand moved in.

 In 2005, the last 12 acres were developed.
 Since this land was in the floodplain, fill had to be brought in to put it above the floodplain.
 The land was built up and the compound is now complete.